cailleach1310/ares-marque-plugin/README.md

 ## Overview
 I've been doing this as some sort of coding project to learn AresMUSH.
 Now I'm putting it out there for anyone willing to use it.
 The marque affects the adept phase of courtesan life.
 If you want some code-side support of this in your Kushiel-based game, go ahead, use it as is or adapt it to your needs.

-The marque plugin requires only adjustments in the custom parts of AresMUSH files, so it shouldn't be affected by future version upgrades.
+The marque plugin requires only adjustments in the custom AresMUSH files, so it shouldn't affect future merges due to version upgrades.
 I've developed and tested this with v0.106 - v0.108.

 ### What this plugin covers
 * Chargen: Setting marque during chargen.